A handmade Christmas elf is gifted with every order 🎄🎁

 • Fabrics

-Authentic Sami handicrafts are protected by the international Sami handicraft trademark "Sami Duodji".
+Authentic Sami handicraft is protected by the inter-Nordic Sami handicraft trademark "Sami Duodji".

 sami-duodji

-The traditional costume called kofte is a tradition still in place today.
-It is a real symbol.
-It is a very visible symbol that gathers the whole identity of the Sami people.
+The traditional costume called kofte is still a living tradition today.
+It is a true symbol.
+It is a very visible symbol that embodies the entire identity of the Sami people.

-The decoration and the style of the costume indicate the place of birth of the person who wears it.
-But, we can also know the civil status and the family of the person.
+The decoration and style of the costume indicate the wearer's place of birth.
+They can also indicate the person's marital status and family.

 There are 4 commonly used costume styles, which you can find in the picture below: